spack/spack/lib/spack/docs/basic_usage.rst

    up with a corrupted database file, or you may not be able to see all installed packages in commands like ``spack find``.

-   If you are unfortunate enough to run into this situation, you may be able to fix it by running ``spack reindex``.
+   If you run into this situation, you may be able to fix it by running ``spack reindex``.

 This issue typically manifests with the error below: